galaxyproject/video-lectures/src/How-to.md

 ~   { #name_id }

 :::::{ .spoken .document }
 Although used by a lot of tools, Markdown comes in many flavors when the elements of style become more complex.
-Every platform has different syntaxes to apply a certain formating to part of the document.
-In this version of pandoc, you can caracterize a special fragment of line by square brackets around the word, and special paragraphs with flanking colons.
-The start of the paragraph is marked with at least three colons, and the end by the next line of collons containing more colons than the first one.
+Every platform has different syntaxes to apply a certain formatting to part of the document.
+In this version of pandoc, you can tag a container with a class name or ID between curly brackets.
+The containers limits are defined by square brackets in case of in-line content, and with flanking colons for special paragraphs.
+The start of the paragraph is marked with at least three colons, and the end by the next line of colons containing more colons than the first one.
 The name between brackets are the names of the style that will be applied to the content.
+A content class is identified by a period followed by the class name, and its ID is identified by a hashtag followed by the ID.
 :::::::::